dr-aheydari/ScientificComputing-Math233/HWs/HW3/README.md

 ## Extra Credit: Creative Advection

 I tried to make an advection simulation where we can turn a moth (at far as I could get it to look like it) turn into a burning phoenix (you have to be imaginative to see it).
+The burning effect in the simulation is on purpose and it is possible by introducing stochasticity in the vector fields.
 Here is the result:

 ![MothToBurningPhoenix.gif](https://media.giphy.com/media/0ZKVtIJZvFapbJMriu/giphy.gif)